 When recruiting at USSL, we look to a wide and diverse pool of candidates.
-Of the employees hired during the reporting period, 50% were women and 50% men, which continues to suggest there is no inherent bias in our recruitment.
+Of the employees hired during the reporting period, 55% were women and 45% men, which continues to suggest there is no inherent bias in our recruitment.
+In addition, of the leavers during the same period, 45% were female and 55% were male.